ErikLarsson19/VG_Uppgift_Real/README.md

 is fetched from a smart contract deployed on the Sepolia testnet.
 This project demonstrates the intergation of React with blockchain technology in a simple manner.

 ## Features

-Home page: displays the list of book covers
+- **Home Page**: Displays a list of book covers fetched from the blockchain.
+- **Book Detail Page**: Shows detailed information about a selected book, including its title, description, content, and cover image.
-Book detail page: Shows detailed information about the selected book Blockchain integration: Utilizes a smart contract to store and retireve data.
+- **Blockchain Integration**: Utilizes a smart contract to store and retrieve book data.

-## Getting started
+## Getting Started

+### Prerequisites

-Node.js: Ensure you have Node.js installed.
+- **Node.js**: Ensure you have Node.js installed.
+You can download it from [nodejs.org](https://nodejs.org/).
-npm: Node package manager, comes with Node.js
+- **npm**: Node package manager, which comes with Node.js.

 ## Installation